chandan-kj/banana-speaking/README.md

 # banana-speaking
- An web app which can translate english language to banana language
+ Do you want to speak in Minion or Banana Language?
+Use this web app which can translate english language to banana language.